-- 2015 began program in Ethiopia with focus on teff (a fine grain) planting.
-Three-year trial did not prove to be impactful enough, so they switched to a tree only model. - 2018 commenced tree work.
+- o 2015 began program in Ethiopia with focus on teff planting.
+3 year trial did not prove to be impactful enough, so they switched to a tree only model. - o 2018 commenced tree work.
 3 trials of different nursery model.
 Roads were dirt and terrible, so centralized model used in other countries would not work here.
-Ended up focusing on a decentralized model involving one nursery per village, each run by a "Tree Nursery Operator" (aka
+Ended up focusing on decentralized model involving one nursery